 - Late-onset chronic renal disease (up to 30% of patients can have some extent of chronic renal insufficiency)

-Patients with atypical HUS usually have a poorer prognosis, with disease recurrence, and longer-term renal insufficiency.
+Patients with atypical HUS usually have poorer prognoses, with disease recurrence and longer-term renal insufficiency.
 The risk of relapse is as high as 40%.
 There is a very high chance of relapse in the first year, so meticulous follow-up is necessary.
-Nevertheless, there is considerable variation in prognosis depending on the genetic profile, as well as other factors.
+Nevertheless, there is considerable variation in prognoses depending on the genetic profile and other factors.

-Some forms can have graver prognosis, e.g., complement factor H deficiency almost always requires transplantation and has close to 100% recurrence rate, even in transplanted kidneys.
-On the other hand, MCP mutation carriers tend to have a good prognosis [Fremeaux-Bacchi et al].
+Some forms can have a graver prognosis, e.g., complement factor H deficiency almost always requires transplantation and has close to a 100% recurrence rate, even in transplanted kidneys.
+On the other hand, membrane cofactor protein mutation carriers tend to have a good prognosis [Fremeaux-Bacchi et al.].